runyanjake/olomana/software-development/gitea/README.md

 5. Provision new users
 You can do that from the "Site Administration" view from the first admin user.
 6. Configure SSH

+**Note: This is probably not worth pursuing and I've given up on it.
+The following has only sort of worked for me.**

 Via Traefik:
 - Add another entrypoint in `traefik.toml`:
 ```